FAQs and Advice for Current and Prospective Students*

 Writing letters is part of our job, so do not hesitate to ask if you need a reference.

-• Students at Johns Hopkins University are welcome to sign up to meet during my regularly scheduled office hours: https://calendly.com/adria-lawrence/office-hours.
+• Students at Johns Hopkins University are welcome to sign up to meet during my regularly scheduled office hours: https://calendly.com/adria-lawrence/professor-lawrence-office-hours.
 All non-university affiliates should send an email to request an appointment.

 Office hours with professors serve a variety of purposes: talking more in depth about class discussions and materials, clarifying issues that come up in class, understanding course expectations and getting help on how to meet them, discussing research and the research process, and considering intellectual questions that students wish to raise.
 Students may also wish to discuss their educational and career plans.
 Professors are generally happy to discuss these issues.
 More administrative questions, such as major and university requirements, are often best addressed by the DUS or your university academic adviser.
 Office hours are not for making up absences, but for one-on-one discussions.